This tutorial is the second tutorial in a series of five Pygame tutorials:

 Let’s go back to our main.py file (from previous tutorial) to edit its content.

-First let’s add at the top of the code an import statement to import our Paddle class.
+First let’s add at the top of the code an import statement to import our Car class.

-#Let's import the Paddle Class from paddle import Paddle
+#Let's import the Car Class from car import Car

-Then we need to create and position our sprites in our main program using the following lines of code:
+Then we need to create our sprite in our main program using the following line of code:

-However, because we are creating a fully working game, we are going to do a few more things with these objects.
+However, because we are creating a fully working game we are going to do a few more things with this object.

-On line 3 notice how we are using the import command to link to our Paddle Class python file (paddle.py).
+On line 3 notice how we are using the import command to link to our Car Class python file (car.py).

-On line 25 we are declaring a list called all_sprites_list that will store all the sprites we will create in our game.
-(For now just two sprites, paddleA and paddleB.)
+On line 20 we are declaring a list called all_sprites_list that will store all the sprites we will create in our game.
+(For now just one sprite, the player car.)

-From line 22 we are creating our first sprites/objects using the Paddle Class.
-Notice how when declaring our first object we use the parameters from its constructor (__init__()), in this case, the colour, width and height of the paddle we want to create.
+On line 22 we are creating our first sprite/object using the Car Class.
+Notice how when declaring our first object we use the parameters from its constructor (__init__()), in this case, the colour, x, y, width and height of the car we want to create.

-Now that we have created our first sprites we need to add them to our list of spites: all_sprites_list.
-This is what happens on line 28 and 29.
+Now that we have created our first sprite we need to add it to our list of spites: all_sprites_list.
+This is what happens on line 27.

 Finally, within the main program loop, on line 49 we are refreshing the screen and drawing all the sprites from our list: all_sprites_list.